Fcmam5/fcmam5.github.io/portfolio/src/pages/contributions.md

   <summary>Publications</summary>

   - [ASSES vl: an Algerian Scalable and Simple-To-Use Exam-generation System](https://ieeexplore.ieee.org/document/9470701): Continuity for my Bachelor's degree project (an online exam generation and exam questions bank, with an e-exam platform).
+  - [The State Of Software Engineering in Algeria (2024)](https://state-of-algeria.dev/): A detailed report about software engineering field in Algeria, based on a survey that collected 500+ entry, several interviews and 6+ months of research.
 </details>